kchapelier/PRWM/specifications/packed-raw-webgl/prwm.md

 # Packed Raw WebGL Model (PRWM) Specifications (version 1 / draft 2017-05-14)

- * All numerical values are stored in big-endian byte order.
  * All signed integer values are stored in two's complement format.
  * All float values are stored following the IEEE 754 spec.
  * The format supports two main types of geometries : point clouds and triangle meshes.